hjespers/ccloud-node-console-client/README.md

 # Troubleshooting

 If you see the following error when you run either console producer or consumer, it means you have not installed librdkafka correctly with the required SSL and SASL libraries.
-See install instructions for installoing openssl and setting compiler flags.
+See install instructions for installing openssl and setting compiler flags.

 	Caught error: Error: Invalid value for configuration property "security.protocol"